PUBLIC ART IN RESPONSE TO THE CLIMATE CRISiS

 1.5M eyeballs

-Each GDCA, Micro Galleries aims to have artworks to spring up across the world on over 24 hours, and you don’t need to be a professional artist.
 The work can be ANYTHING: mural, performance, installation, a reading, a poster, projection mapping, music – anything you want to contribute that creates positive input - for you, your community, and the global community.
-The works will span across all practices, with a particular focus on the involvement of creatives from climate vulnerable countries.
+The only requirement?
+It must be public and free.

 How it works